THE HUMMS Local three-piece known for its loud and bizarre shows and a raunchy, grooving blend of psychedelic garage rock.

 For Sew Normal Studio, a new business offering sewing services, custom clothing and decor.

-A day of beer, catered food, a silent auction, live music and a kids' carnival to help increase awareness of breast cancer.
-Catering by Terrapin, Mama's Boy, Pulaski Heights BBQ and more.
-Live music by Kinky Waikiki, Dangfly, The HEAP and DJ Triz.
+A day of beer, catered food, a silent auction and live music to help increase awareness of breast cancer.

 Celebrate Athens' rich history of aviation with a flight center tour, an appearance by Pat Epps, kids' activities, a screening of The World's Smallest Airport: The True Story of the Thrasher Brothers Aerial Circus and more.
 Tickets at ACC Library, Lyndon House Arts Center and Winterville Front Porch Bookstore.